Laurie0131/UEFI_Driver_HII_Linux_Lab_Guide/uefi_driver_wizard__adding_hii/2_updating_hii_to_save_data_settings.md

 17. At the Shell Prompt type **`Shell> dmpstore -all`** <BR> **Notice** that enable is selected and saved in NVRam as the value of 0x00:
 ![](/media/image36-37.JPG)
 Because our data structure in` MyWizardDriverNVDataStruc.h` is stored in NVRAM with the variable name `MWD_IfrNVData` of type `MYWIZARDDRIVER_CONFIGURATION`, we can see the changes from our menu accessing through our HII forms.<br> Notice that the enable/disable byte is the last byte in data structure `MWD_IfrNVData.MyWizardDriverChooseToEnable` where `00 == disable` and `01 == enable`.
-18. **Type** Reset to return to the Visual Studio Command Prompt <br>
+18. **Type** Reset  <br>

 ![](/media/image97.png)
+19. **Exit** Qemu

 ---

-For any build issues copy the solution files from C:\Fw\LabSolutions\LessonE.2
+For any build issues copy the solution files from  ~/Fw/LabSolutions/LessonE.2

-NOTE: Del Directory C:\fw\edk2\Build\NT32IA32\DEBUG_VS2010x86\IA32\MyWizardDriver before the Build command to build the MyWizardDriver Clean
+NOTE: Del Directory ~/src/edk2/Build/OvmfX64/DEBUG_GCC5/X64/MyWizardDriver before the Build command to build the MyWizardDriver Clean

 ### End of Lab 2